 That provides the context to interdependence.
 First what do I mean by interdependence, as it is a term far less used than independence?
-I attempted to define interdependence in the Ryle Memorial Lecture given earlier this year in the Houses of Parliament as comprising:
+20 I attempted to define interdependence in the Ryle Memorial Lecture21 given earlier this year in the Houses of Parliament as comprising:

-- (1) a clear understanding by each branch of the state of the constitutional functions and responsibilities of the other branches of the state; - (2) mutual support by each branch of the other branches when carrying out the functions and responsibilities which the constitution has assigned to the other branches: - (3) non-interference in the proper working of the functions and responsibilities which the constitution has assigned to another branch by showing a proper and mutual respect for the role of the other branches.

-The jury has provided a little-appreciated solution to the strict application of the rule of law in political cases that range from the trial of the Seven Bishops on the eve of the Glorious Revolution in 1688 to the trial of Clive Ponting in 1985.
+- (1)a clear understanding by each branch of the state of the constitutional functions and responsibilities of the other branches of the state: - mutual support by each branch of the other branches (2)when carrying out the functions and responsibilities which the constitution has assigned to the other branches; - non-interference in the proper working of the (3) functions and responsibilities which the constitution has assigned to another branch by showing a proper and mutual respect for the role of the other branches.
+22 some cases, common understanding a straightforward-for example it is for the judiciary to determine the proper extent of the powers of the executive under the prerogative.
+Such an issue arose, as has become well known, because of the terms in which the judiciary were attacked for the decision made on a challenge to the attempt by the executive in the UK to give notice of Brexit under Article 50 without parliamentary approval.
+When the Divisional Court decided that the executive had no prerogative power to give notice, the judges were subject to the abuse of being described in the media as "enemies of the people".
+It was the plain duty of the executive to provide mutual support to the judiciary 23 and it shocked many across the world when it did not.